metacpan/metacpan-cpan-extracted/distros/H/HTML-SocialMedia/README.md

 # LICENSE AND COPYRIGHT

-Copyright 2011-2016 Nigel Horne.
+Copyright 2011-2020 Nigel Horne.

-This program is released under the following licence: GPL
+This program is released under the following licence: GPL2